ESMA Securitisation Reporting

 XML Schema Structure

 ESMA publishes XML schemas (XSD files) defining the exact structure required.
 Submissions must validate against these schemas before the repository accepts them.
+The mandatory XML schema version is v1.3.1 (required since September 1, 2021).
+Issuers must use this specific schema for all loan-level data submissions.

 <SecuritisationData>